codexer-25aditi/Survey-on-Advertising-in-Snapchat/README.md

 # Hi, we are Prakshi, Aditi, Anushka and Shraddha from group 6👋

-•	We Performed how Snapchat, a social media app Targets its audience for ads, full data analysis process.
+•	We Performed how Snapchat, a social media app Targets its audience using ads and its full data analysis process.

 •	Performed Data cleaning in MS Excel and used SQl for better Data Analysis Process.